jamerst/jtattersall.net/content/projects/openld/index.md

 easy development and deployment by ensuring a consistent environment with all dependencies properly configured and installed.

 The source code for OpenLD is available on my [GitHub](https://github.com/jamerst/openld).

-A demo of the final working prototype is also available at [https://www.openld.jtattersall.net/](https://www.openld.jtattersall.net/).

-_Please note that this demo is hosted on a free, very low-power, Google Cloud Platform instance, which affects performance noticeably, particularly for response times. <br>I recommend using a Chromium-based browser for performance reasons._
+This project is not actively maintained, so the live demo is no longer available.

 Screenshots of the system, an exported drawing, and related materials are shown below.